This article provides in-depth fundamental analysis of Jenburkt Pharmaceuticals Limited (Jenburkt Pharma), an Indian pharmaceutical player.

 The remuneration of promoter director at 8.7% of PAT is on the higher side.
 We have noticed that in most of the cases, the remuneration of promoter directors is about 2.5 to 4% of PAT, which includes the commission of about 2% on the profits of their companies.

-Upon reading the annual report for FY2016 of Jenburkt Pharma, an investor would notice that the remuneration of the promoter/CMD for FY2016 does not include the variable component, which in most cases is the commission on the profits.
+Upon reading the annual report for FY2016 of Jenburkt Pharma, at page 24, an investor would notice that the remuneration of the promoter/CMD for FY2016 does not include the variable component, which in most cases is the commission on the profits.

 An investor would notice that the commission terms assigned by Jenburkt Pharma to the promoter/CMD is 3%, which is higher than the normal industry levels.
 This assumes further significance in the light that the current remuneration of 8.7% of net PAT is without any commission.